Thomas Lemar: 2017–18 season

 In the 2017 summer transfer window, Lemar was linked to Premier League clubs Liverpool and Arsenal, though an agreement was never reached.
-On 29 June, Monaco rejected a £31m bid from Arsenal, and in late August, Liverpool had a bid of £65m rejected.
-On the final day of the transfer window, Arsenal made a final offer of €100m, contingent on Alexis Sanchez moving to Manchester City for €65m but the move collapsed as Lemar was informed on extremely short notice, just hours before a crucial World Cup qualification fixture against the Netherlands.
+On 29 June, Monaco rejected a £31 million bid from Arsenal, and in late August, Liverpool had a bid of £65 million rejected.
+On the final day of the transfer window, Arsenal made a final offer of €100 million, contingent on Alexis Sanchez moving to Manchester City for €65 million but the move collapsed as Lemar was informed on extremely short notice, just hours before a crucial World Cup qualification fixture against the Netherlands.

 On 28 October 2017, Lemar scored his first goal of the season in Monaco's 2–0 win over Bordeaux.
-On 15 December, Lemar scored the second goal in Monaco's 4–0 win over AS Saint-Étienne.
+On 15 December, Lemar scored the second goal in Monaco's 4–0 win over Saint-Étienne.
 On 9 January 2018, Lemar scored in Monaco's 2–1 away win over Nice in the 2017–18 Coupe de la Ligue quarter-finals.